FlowFX/flowfx.de/pages/about.md

 ### Music

-I play the trombone in 2 bands, the Reggae and Ska band _The Uplifters & Block Ice Horn Section_ from Freiburg, and _Dolby Frontal_, a rock pop (funk?) cover band out of Heidelberg.
+I play the trombone for the Reggae and Ska band \*_The Uplifters & Block Ice Horn Section_ from Freiburg.

-My next gigs are:
+You'll find our next gigs at [theuplifters.de/termine](https://theuplifters.de/termine).

-- May 21st, Dolby Frontal @ our guitarist's wedding.
-- June 24th, The Uplifters & Block Ice Horn Section @ [Lorettobad](https://www.badeninfreiburg.de/baeder-saunen/lorettobad), Freiburg.
-- September 27th, The Uplifters & Block Ice Horn Section @ [The Barn Kitchen](https://www.thebarnkitchen.de/), Kirchzarten.

 ### Training